 To not draw is to deprive ourselves of a basic and powerful form of human language.

 Before karaoke, I think many of us were embarrassed to sing poorly.
-We knew that there were great singers in this world, and that we were absolutely not one of them.
+We knew that there were great singers in this world, and that we were not one of them.
 Some of us only sang in the shower.
-Some of us were afraid to do even that.

 Karaoke is the joy of singing even when you suck at it.